 Site 3: Large Cherrybark Oak

 Traveling along the trail, you pass a Cherrybark Oak, one of the larger hardwoods in the park.
-This tree, over 23 feet in diameter, shows the graceful branching habit typical of cherrybarks.
+This tree, over 23 feet in circumference, shows the graceful branching habit typical of cherrybarks.
 Cherrybark Oak is one of the more valuable hardwoods found in the park, and its wood was harvested for veneer in the furniture trade.
 A little further along, we will have the opportunity to see an even larger tree.

 A little past the Cherrybark Oak, look for an unusual multi-trunked Baldcypress to your left along the edge of the Boggy Gut.
 Baldcypress decays slowly, so much so that lumber from baldcypress has been called “the wood eternal”.
 Historically, baldcypress was highly prized for shingles used in roofing and siding.
 The late 19th century and early 20th century logging industry claimed many of the baldcypress trees in the southeastern United States, so that trees in Congaree National Park are some of the last remaining old-growth baldcypress trees on U.S. soil.